(915) 581-1040 | rutter1040@gmail.com

 TROOPER EDITION - 76 STATE ALL TOURNAMENT TEAM

-The Troopers didn’t just win the 1976 Texas State Basketball Championship—they dominated it from start to finish.
-Eastwood’s performance that season wasn’t a surprise to anyone who had followed their journey.
-It was the culmination of discipline, chemistry, and a relentless competitive edge that defined one of the most memorable teams in El Paso high school basketball history.
+Their dominance wasn’t a surprise to anyone who had followed their climb.
+It was the natural result of discipline, chemistry, and a relentless competitive edge that shaped one of the most complete teams in El Paso high school basketball history.

 THE SPRIT OF 76 SCHOLARSHIP FUND